cbarcl01/CB_BMEG591E-repository/Assignment_4/Assignment_4.md

 There are more off-diagonal reads (i.e. where x is not equal to y) in the scatterplot for the hg19 conversion alignment to the the hg38, compared to the scatterplot for hg38 non-deterministic.
-There are `r differenceCount` more off-diagonal reads in the scatter for hg19 conversion than the non-deterministic scenario.
-The percentage of off-diagonal reads in hg19 conversion scenario is `r conversion_diag_Percentage`, while the percentage of off-diagonal reads in the non deterministic scenario is `r ND3_diag_Percentage`
+There are -3577 more off-diagonal reads in the scatter for hg19 conversion than the non-deterministic scenario.
+The percentage of off-diagonal reads in hg19 conversion scenario is 3.6079679, while the percentage of off-diagonal reads in the non deterministic scenario is 4.1290893

 There are more reads mapping to different chromosones, when aligning to hg19 and converting to hg38 (using Liftover), compared to the reads